hazelcastInternsSummer14/hibernate/README.md

 ```
 mvn exec:java -Dexec.mainClass="Hz"
 ```
-8) After running the following code, you can add or delete employees as you please:
+8) After running the following code in different terminal, you can add or delete employees.
+Start with writing help in the application:
 ```
 mvn exec:java -Dexec.mainClass="ManageEmployee"
 ```